Home

 Traditionally served over linguine, this Shrimp Scampi Recipe makes a quick, easy and delicious dinner.

-This particular recipe came to me via my sister-in-law Anne who decided to cook dinner for her family and my husband and me while we were vacationing in Montana together.
+This particular recipe came to me via a sister-in-law who decided to cook dinner for her family and my husband and me while we were vacationing in Montana together.
 It was so tasty, I asked her for the recipe.

 I really don't know whether a larger shrimp (or prawns, depending on your country or regional preference) is better tasting than a smaller shrimp.
 I really think it depends on the quality of the shrimp you purchase and how you prepare them, rather than the size.